wp-plugins/post-index/readme.txt

 = 0.6 =
 * Translated the plugin to English and added a German translation file.
+* Small and capital letters are now treated as one letter

 = 0.5 =
 * Using shortcodes instead of content parsing.